 Wide Load – Saturday morning

-Written by Jamie on 5th January 2017
+Written by Gavin on 5th January 2017

 On Saturday 7th January, National Grid will transport and deliver a new 112 tonne shunt reactor to the Cilfynydd electricity substation.

 The shunt reactor is a vital piece of equipment, helping take the electricity generated to thousands of homes and businesses in our area.

 It will begin its 230 mile, two-day journey from Goole in Humberside on Friday morning and will travel through England using the M1, M42 and M5 motorway network, then on Saturday enter Wales from the M5/M50/A449 link towards the M4.